 - 1. How to use authentication?
 Access to data that are not yet open (mostly for internal use). - 2.
 How to set up your local Development Environment?
 Set up your workstation to develop for Open Data Hub-This tutorial is still in development and not so useful at the moment! - 3.
-GITHUB Quick Howto get started with GitHub workflow - 4.
 How to set up Postman (API Development Environment)?
-Setup of Postman, a popular API development environment, to access data from the Open Data Hub. - 5.
+Setup of Postman, a popular API development environment, to access data from the Open Data Hub. - 4.
 How to insert and modify NOI Events?
-Create and modify NOI events directly from the Open Data Hub portal. - 6.
-How to Publish your Web Component on the Open Data Hub Store share your Web Components with Open Data Hub team - 7.
-How to Access Open Data Hub Data Using SPARQL query Open Data Hub datasets using W3C's Query Language. - 8.
+Create and modify NOI events directly from the Open Data Hub portal. - 5.
+How to Publish your Web Component on the Open Data Hub Store share your Web Components with Open Data Hub team - 6.
+How to Access Open Data Hub Data Using SPARQL query Open Data Hub datasets using W3C's Query Language. - 7.
 How to Access Open Data Hub Data With R and SPARQL query Open Data Hub datasets using R and its SPARQL library.